Pavlova is one of my favourite desserts – mostly because it tastes amazing but also because is so light I’m convinced I could eat a whole one.

 Once the meringues are cooked, turn off the oven and leave the meringues in there to cool down.
 Ideally you won’t open the door at all.

-De-stone the cherries and place into a small saucepan
+When you're ready to build your pavlova, de-stone the cherries and place into a small saucepan

 Sprinkle in the sugar